Unity-Technologies/com.unity.cinemachine/README.md

 ### Note

-* Package structure will follow special folders from Unity, see [Special folders](https://docs.unity3d.com/Manual/SpecialFolders.html) for more details
+* Package structure will follow special folders from **Unity**, see [Special folders](https://docs.unity3d.com/Manual/SpecialFolders.html) for more details

 ## Developping your package